cocopon/aislice/README.md

 - Create a new document.
 - Slice, slice, slice!
 - Change the name of each slice.
-  It'll be used as an expored path.
+  It'll be used as an explored path.

 Then, there are two ways to use this script.